Quantum Algorithm Implementations for Beginners: Quantum Tomography

 \subsection{Short survey of existing methods}

 Most popular methods for quantum tomography in the general case include: \begin{enumerate} \item \textbf{Linear inversion.} In this method, we simply aim at inverting the system of equations $\Tr(P_i \rho) = \omega_i$.
-Although being fast, for a finite number of measurements thus obtained estimation $\widehat{\rho}$ does not necessarily satisfy $\widehat{\rho} \succcurlyeq 0$ (i.e.,~might contain negative eigenvalues)~\cite{PhysRevA.64.052312}. \item \textbf{Linear regression.} This method corrects for the disadvantages of the linear inversion by solving a constrained quadratic optimization problem~\cite{qi2013quantum}:
+Although being fast, for a finite number of measurements thus obtained estimation $\widehat{\rho}$ does not necessarily satisfy $\widehat{\rho} \succcurlyeq 0$ (i.e.,~might contain negative eigenvalues): this happens due to experimental inaccuracies and statistical fluctuations of coincidence counts, which leads to differences between the empirical measurement frequencies $\omega_i$ and the calculated values $\Tr(P_i \rho)$ ~\cite{PhysRevA.64.052312}. \item \textbf{Linear regression.} This method corrects for the disadvantages of the linear inversion by solving a constrained quadratic optimization problem~\cite{qi2013quantum}:

-The advantage of this method is that data does not need to be stored, but only the current estimation can be updated in the streaming fashion.
-However, this objective function implicitly assumes that the residuals are Gaussian-distributed, which does not necessarily hold in practice for a finite number of measurements. \item \textbf{Maximum likelihood.} In this by far most popular algorithm for quantum state estimation, one aims at maximizing the log-probability of observations~\cite{hradil1997quantum,PhysRevA.64.052312}:
+However, this objective function implicitly assumes that the residuals are Gaussian-distributed, which may hold in a limit of a large number of independent measurements due to the central limit theorem, but does not necessarily apply in practice for a finite number of measurements where deviations from normal distribution can be important. \item \textbf{Maximum likelihood.} In this by far most popular algorithm for quantum state estimation, one aims at maximizing the log-probability of observations~\cite{hradil1997quantum,PhysRevA.64.052312}: